 While Indian manufacturers and consumers have traditionally favoured the look and feel of tropical hardwoods, a younger and growing middle class with a preference for a more modern lifestyle is creating a shift to lighter colours which can favour softwoods.
-Manufacturers are also seeing the advantages of using lumber procured from certified, sustainably managed forests over raw logs from non-certified sources.
+International buyers are increasingly seeking products made from legal and sustainable wood sources.
+This has led to a shift in imports towards certified wood.
 These trends, coupled with log export restrictions and reduced harvest volumes in traditional supply regions, have required Indian manufacturers to seek alternative sources.